 Well we used it at Christmas when we first got it.
-And we actually think we'll take it with us the next time we travel - cause you can see the pictures a little better on that rather than on the digital camera...I think we probably would use it more if we were having a bunch of people over.
-But when it's just us, we don't bother plugging it in. - P9, Wife
+And we actually think we'll take it with us the next time we travel-cause you can see the pictures a little better on that rather than on the digital camera...I think we probably would use it more if we were having a bunch of people over.
+But when it's just us, we don't bother plugging it in.-P9, Wife

-Two participants noted that they used their computer's desktop wallpaper or screensaver to display a digital photo, but of course its placement was restricted to that computer's location.
-At the other extreme, digital photos are seen as much more effective for gift-giving (Table 2, Row 3).
-Compared to the cost and effort of print duplication, it is very easy to email others photos and links to online albums.
-Shown photos are still amenable to both print and digital media (Table 2, Row 2); while many participants liked showing slideshows on computers or laptops, those who maintained print photo albums preferred to show those.
+At the other extreme, digital photos are seen as much more effective for gift-giving (Table 2, row 3).
+Compared with the cost and effort of print duplication, it is very easy to e-mail others photos and links to online albums.
+Shown photos are still amenable to both print and digital media (Table 2, row 2); while many participants liked showing slide shows on computers or laptops, those who maintained print photo albums preferred to show those.

-As mentioned earlier, new cultures have emerged around sharing photos on web sites such as Flickr (Miller and Edwards, 2007).
-In form, this kind of sharing resembles giftgiving, however it seems to be centered on sharing aesthetically-pleasing photos, although often with "strangers."
+As mentioned earlier, new cultures have emerged around sharing photos on websites such as Flickr (Miller and Edwards, 2007).
+In form, this kind of sharing resembles gift-giving, however it seems to be centered on sharing aesthetically-pleasing photos, although often with "strangers."

-Sharing and Tangibility.
-Notwithstanding the above, we were somewhat surprised by how many people still chose to print photos that they had taken with a digital camera.
+Sharing and tangibility - Notwithstanding the above, we were somewhat surprised by how many people still chose to print photos that they had taken with a digital camera.
 For most, the affordances of a paper print, especially for showing, was superior and still had great appeal.
 First, printed photos offered easy viewing.
 Participants reported that printed photos hide the technology that would otherwise be visible when viewing on a computer.
 This could include the physical appearance of the computer, the necessity of navigating a GUI in order to find and display photos, or the lower image quality when viewing on a computer monitor relative to a print.
+Efforts in finding and navigating to digital photos on the computer, invoking the correct application to view them, or selecting and placing photos on another media to be shared are avoided with printed collections.
 People also said they preferred not to use computer technology when showing photos to older relatives, as they may not be comfortable with that technology.